 Is Gabapentin a Narcotic?

-When the term narcotic is in a legal context, a narcotic drug is prohibited or used in violation of governmental regulation, such as heroin or cocaine.
-Statutory classification of a drug as a narcotic often increases the penalties for infringement of drug control statutes.
+When considered in a legal context, the word refers to drugs prohibited or misused against governmental regulations, such as heroin or cocaine.
+Legal classification of a drug as a one often intensifies penalties for violations of drug control statutes.

 Approved for Neuropathic Pain

-Later, Gabapentin received approval to treat neuropathic pain – intense tingling, burning, aches, and stabbing sensations – that sometimes continue after a bout of shingles.
-This viral infection causes a painful and sensitive rash.
+It later received approval for treating neuropathic pain, intense sensations such as tingling, burning, aching, and stabbing that can persist following a bout of shingles, a viral infection causing a painful and sensitive rash.

 - Hot flashes